 WHO LIVES IN THISTLE AFFORDABLE HOUSING?

-People who live in affordable housing are the people you see every day: your child’s schoolteacher, your hairdresser, the doctor’s assistant, restaurant waiter, library worker or your child’s schoolteacher.
-In 2016, the average Thistle Household earned $26,146 (34% of the Area Median Income (AMI) for a two-person household).
+People who live in affordable housing are the people you see every day: your child’s schoolteacher, your hairdresser, the doctor’s assistant, a restaurant server, or library worker.

 HOW DO I QUALIFY?

 Because of agreements we have with the investors in Thistle properties, we must qualify all residents as having income at or below a certain level of the Average Median Income (AMI) for our area.
 The maximum income for a one-person household is 60% of the current AMI.
 The maximum allowable amount increases with each additional family member.
 Tenants’ rent-to-income ratio must not exceed 40%.

 All potential renters must fill out an application, provide $25 per for each adult applicant, and show that they are financially able to pay the stated rent.

-To qualify to live in Thistle homes, very low-income households may need to apply for a Section 8 voucher, which we’ll discuss next.
+To qualify to live in Thistle homes, very low-income households may need to apply for a Section 8 voucher, which we’ll discuss below.

 Thistle is a provider of “affordable” housing.
 Housing is considered “affordable” by real estate people and mortgage lenders when renters or homeowners spend no more than one-third of their income on housing, leaving them enough income to pay for food, transportation, medical costs, and other expenses.